Audit and Investigations

 - Final Cash Statement – The Final Cash Statement includes all programme revenues and expenditures from the date of the beginning of the last quarter of the programme to the grant closure date.
 All revenue generated from grant funds (for example, interest, foreign exchange gains, tax refunds, proceeds from social marketing) must be treated and accounted for as income in this Final Cash Statement.
 This is equivalent to the UNDP Certified Financial Statement and is prepared by the Office of Finance and Resource Management (OFRM).

+- Final Grant Report –from the program start date to the grant closure date.
 The letter will also include Information relating to any potential refund of Global Fund monies back to the Global Fund.

 - Implementation of Close-out Plan and completion of final Global Fund requirements (grant closure

+- The CO ensures implementation of the approved Close-out plan and Budget.
+No disbursements will be made to the CO after the programme ending date, and any undisbursed funds will stay with the Global Fund.
+The Global Fund may disburse funds after the program end date only to finance closure activities for an unanticipated grant closure.
 All Global Fund grants undergoing grant closure must return all unspent grant funds to the Global Fund.
 These include any unspent grant funds disbursed to the CO, remaining cash balances held by the SRs and SSRs (including interest, exchange rate gains, tax refunds and any other savings after eligible liabilities are settled), advances to SRs, and all proceed from social marketing and other revenue-generating activities.

-The CO should rapidly determine in-country cash balances, including at SR level, and undisbursed funds under the closing grant.
+- The CO should rapidly determine in-country cash balances, including at SR level, and undisbursed funds under the closing grant.
 These will be transferred to the Global Fund after setting aside funds required to settle outstanding commitments and liabilities under the closing grant.